 We say what we do, will do, and can not do, and do what we say.

-Every activity that we do, we consider the legacy that we want to leave for our future generation.
-In this regard, we will use our resources efficiently without compromising the needs of our future generation.
+With each activity that we do, we consider the legacy that we want to leave for future generations.
+In this regard, we will use our resources efficiently without compromising needs.

 Our members are expected to practice and exercise honesty and integrity at all times.